Looking for the best things to do in Bangkok? This comprehensive guide will give you all the tools you need to make the most of your time in the city.

-A cooking class in Thailand is one of the top things to do in Bangkok.
+A cooking class in Thailand is something that Bangkok is famous for and something you have to try.
 We are always cooking Thai food at home now that we know how to make it! ~ Deb and Dave

 In order to learn how to cook all of the most popular dishes, check out a Thai cooking class.

 One of the best cooking schools is called Silom Thai Cooking School.